s1sw/WorldsEngine/README.md

 3. Run `ninja` to compile.
 If you get an error saying "A required privilege is not held by the client" enable Developer mode in Windows settings (it's required to make symlinks).
 4. cd to the `WorldsEngineManaged` directory and run `dotnet build`.
 5. cd to `EngineSrcData/Shaders` and run `.\BuildTools\ShaderBuilder.exe`
-6. Run `.\WorldsEngine.exe --novr --editor` to launch the editor.
+6. In the build directory, run `.\BuildOutput\StartEditor.bat` to launch the editor.